![]() |

 There isn't any rule about this.
 Try feeding the baby at alternate breasts at alternate feedings.
 If the baby is not satisfied at one, offer the other breast, too.
 But remember to start with the other side at the next feed.
 It is important that both breasts be emptied regularly, to keep up the production of milk.

 Giving bottle feeding along with breast feeding causes what is known as "nipple confusion".
 The baby has to suck vigorously at the breast to obtain milk.
 In contrast, milk flows from a bottle, and the baby has to pinch the nipple closed with the gums in order to swallow.
-This kind of mixed feeding often results in the baby giving up breast feeding, and the drying up of this precious resource.
+A baby that enjoys breast feeding usually does not take to the bottle.
+The babies that accept bottle feeding often give up sucking at the breast, leading to the drying up lactation.

 More info about breastfeeding -- Breastfeeding-1